Serving the Uninsured and Underinsured

 Among the services provided at the Community Outreach Health Clinic are:

-- Client referral to appropriate community resources
+- Client referral for dental care and to other appropriate community resources

 - Education and counseling to promote a preventative wellness lifestyle